 Here is a link to the SEC’s EDGAR database where you can do a text search of a company's disclosures that it filed.
 Type in your company’s ticker symbol and the names of the lenders on the list to come up with a search.

-Gustave Passanante is an attorney at The Basile Law Firm P.C. and is part of the firms New York securities litigation team.
-Gus can be reached at firstname.lastname@example.org.
+Mark R. Basile, Esq. is the Senior Attorney at The Basile Law Firm P.C.
+Mark can be reached at email@example.com.
 To learn more about what we can do for you, please call us today at 516.455.1500 ext.
-113 to request your free initial consultation.
+110 to request your free initial consultation.
 With offices in New York, Texas and Florida, we serve wronged public companies nationwide.